RaviTambade/TFLdotNET/notes/cs/oo.md

-# Welcome to Object-Oriented Programming in C#
+# Object-Oriented Programming in C\#

-In the vast universe of programming, there’s a magical way of crafting software called **Object-Oriented Programming**, or OOP for short.
-Instead of thinking about programming as a list of steps or actions, OOP invites you to think like an architect, a designer — someone who builds digital worlds with objects that behave, interact, and live together.

-### What Is an Object?

-Think about the world around you.
-Everything you see — a car, a person, a smartphone — is an **object**.
-It has:

-* **State** (the current condition or attributes it holds; e.g., a phone’s color, model)
-* **Behavior** (what it can do; e.g., a phone can make calls, send messages)
-* **Identity** (each object is unique, like your own phone versus a friend’s phone)
-* **Responsibility** (what role it plays in the world; e.g., a phone’s job is communication)

-In programming, an **object** is just like these real-world things — a bundle of data (state) and code (behavior) wrapped together.

-### Why Object-Oriented?

-Because it’s natural!
-We humans tend to think in terms of “things” and how they relate, rather than just raw steps.
-Imagine you’re building an app for a bookstore.
-Instead of just listing tasks like “list all books” or “add a new book,” OOP lets you create a **Book** object, an **Author** object, and maybe a **Customer** object — each with their own data and behavior.
+*"Alright everyone, settle in… Today I’m not just teaching you syntax or code — I want to take you on a journey… into the world of Object-Oriented Programming.
+Or as we lovingly call it, OOP.
+Now close your eyes for a moment and imagine you’re not just writing code, but building a little digital universe…"* 🌍

-### The Four Pillars of Object-Oriented Programming
+### 🌟 The Magic of Objects

-OOP stands on four mighty pillars, each helping you build strong, clean, and reusable software.

-#### 1. Abstraction: The Art of Focus

-Abstraction is like looking through a camera lens and focusing on just what’s important.
-When you design a **Person** object, you don’t worry about every tiny detail; you pick what matters for your purpose.

-* For a social survey, maybe age, gender, and location matter.
-* For healthcare, it’s medical history and allergies.
-* For employment, job title and experience.

-This ability to hide unnecessary details and show only the relevant parts is **abstraction**.

-#### 2. Encapsulation: The Protective Shield
+"You know, programming used to be about giving a computer a series of steps — like giving instructions to a robot.
+But that was tiring, repetitive, and hard to scale.

+Then came a smarter way — **Object-Oriented Programming**.

+OOP asks you to think like a designer or architect.
+Instead of just steps, you now build **things** — called *objects* — that live, breathe, and interact with each other in your digital world.

 Imagine your phone.
-You don’t open it up to fix the wiring when you want to call someone, right?
-You just use the interface — the touchscreen and apps. **Encapsulation** in C# hides the complex inner workings of objects and exposes only what is necessary.

-In code, you wrap the data (variables) and the methods (functions) inside a class and control access using keywords like `private`, `public`, and `protected`.
-This way, users of your object don’t accidentally mess with the internals — they interact only with the safe, clean interface.

-#### 3. Inheritance: Family Traits Passed Down

-Inheritance is nature’s way of passing down traits, and in programming, it’s your shortcut to reuse code.
+It has a **state** (brand, battery level), it has **behavior** (make a call, take a picture), and it has an **identity** (your phone, not your friend's).
+That’s exactly what we create in code: real-world-like objects!"

+### 💡 Why Use Object-Oriented Programming?

+"Because that’s how **we naturally think**.

+Let’s say we’re building an app for a bookstore.
+Wouldn’t it be nice to have a `Book` object with a `Title`, `Author`, and a `Read()` method?
+Maybe an `Author` object who can `WriteBook()`.
+It feels real.
+It feels organized.

+And once you enter this world, you’ll never want to go back."

+### 🏛️ The Four Pillars of OOP – Your Foundation

+"Like any strong building, OOP stands on **four powerful pillars**.
+These are your tools, your rules, and your compass."

+#### 🧊 1.
+Abstraction – Seeing Only What Matters

+"I’ll tell you a secret.
+In life — and in code — not everything matters all the time.

+Let’s say you're designing a `Person` object.
+For a voting system, only age and citizenship matter.
+For a fitness app, weight and height matter.

+This is **abstraction**.
+You zoom in only on what's important.
+You hide the rest.
+Clean, focused, elegant."

+#### 🛡️ 2.
+Encapsulation – Hide the Wires, Use the Buttons

+"Have you ever tried fixing your phone by opening it up?
+No, right?

+You trust the **interface** — the buttons, the screen.
+You don't mess with the circuits inside.

+In code, we do the same.
+We wrap the internals in a class and expose only what’s needed.
+That’s **encapsulation**.

+Using `private`, `public`, and `protected`, we decide what the world can touch — and what it can’t."

+#### 👪 3.
+Inheritance – Like Parents, Like Children

+"Let me ask you — do you have traits like your parents?
+Eyes, habits, maybe even their sense of humor?

+That’s **inheritance** in code.

-Imagine you have a **Vehicle** class — it has properties like `Speed` and methods like `Move()`.
-Now, a **Car** is a kind of Vehicle, so it inherits those properties and behaviors but also adds its own — maybe `NumberOfDoors`.
+Let’s say you create a `Vehicle` class.
+It has `Speed` and a `Move()` method.
+Now, you build a `Car` class that inherits all of that and adds `NumberOfDoors`.

-In C#, you write:

 ```csharp
 class Vehicle